vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 15 CII III (1981), 240.

-16 The identity of this figure is disputeḍThat we are concerned with a divine figure follows from the third eye.
+16 The identity of this figure is disputed.
+That we are concerned with a divine figure follows from the third eye.
 Acharya 2005, 209 proposes to read the name of this deity as Can. ḍa.
 My designation ‘Dan. ḍapāṇi’ is descriptive, it is not the proper name of the deity.